A Guide to Ski Season Insurance

 ERV offer multiple options depending on your needs and ability and have worked with industry experts to create a season workers package.
 They also offer Basecampers 15% off policies booked through them using the discount code SNOW15.

 JS Insurance’s comprehensive package covers most of the eventualities that a seasonnaire might face and has a generous curtailment level.

 Fogg has been providing season workers insurance for many years and is the go-to company for many of the UK’s large tour operators.

 This is a European insurance often available from the ticket office specifically for winter sports and can be purchased for the whole season.
 Primarily this covers rescue, hospitalisation and medical costs.

 Some people purchase it in addition to their existing insurance as it can be added to the lift pass and is instantly recognisable as valid insurance in the mountains.
 This can give peace of mind that there will be no hold up in rescue and treatment.

 It is worth noting that it isn’t compulsory and if you have adequate insurance there is no reason to purchase one.

 EHIC – Europe

 If you are a European citizen travelling in Europe you can apply for a European Health Insurance Card (EHIC) that entitles you to free health or subsidised care equivalent to a resident in the country you are visiting.

-An EHIC is not an alternative to medical insurance and will only cover necessary treatment.
+An EHIC is not an alternative to medical insurance and will only cover the necessary treatment.
 Many insurance companies insist you hold a valid EHIC as part of their policy terms.